-Liver diseases including Liver cancer have become one of the major concerns of the world and in particular India.
+Liver diseases including liver Cancer Treatment have become one of the major concerns of the world and in particular India.
 This is largely due to excess alcohol consumption, Hepatitis B and C and more rapidly rising fatty Liver related diseases.

-Nearly one in five Indians suffer with Liver problems and nearly 2.5 lakh people die every year due to liver failure and liver cancer.
-In fact the global health loss because of Liver diseases is underappreciated and the worrying part is all these diseases are self-made because of our wrong habits and are largely preventable.
+Nearly one in five Indians suffer from Liver problems and nearly 2.5 lakh people die every year due to liver failure and liver cancer.
+In fact, the global health loss because of Liver diseases is underappreciated and the worrying part is all these diseases are self-made because of our wrong habits and are largely preventable.

 According to WHO, about 46% of global diseases and 59% of the mortality is because of chronic diseases and almost 35 million people in the world die of chronic diseases.
 According to National statistics in the UK, liver diseases have been ranked as the fifth most common cause of death.
 Liver diseases are recognized as the second leading cause of mortality amongst all digestive diseases in the US.

-Hepatitis B and C are the viruses, which damage the Liver and cause Liver failure and the cancer.
-In fact the most common reason for Liver transplants currently is Hepatitis C. These viruses are transmitted through blood transfusions, infected needle sharing, tattooing, dialysis machines etc. Hepatitis B can also be transmitted through body fluid contact including sexual transmission.
-In India nearly 45 million people are infected with Hepatitis B and nearly 15 million people with Hepatitis C.
+Hepatitis B and C are the viruses, which damage the Liver and cause Liver failure and cancer.
+In fact, the most common reason for Liver transplants currently is Hepatitis C. These viruses are transmitted through blood transfusions, infected needle sharing, tattooing, dialysis machines etc. Hepatitis B can also be transmitted through body fluid contact including sexual transmission.
+In India, nearly 45 million people are infected with Hepatitis B and nearly 15 million people with Hepatitis C.

-The best way of controlling the Liver disease is by having regular check ups (remember Liver is a silent killer) with simple blood tests and sometimes a simple scan; preventing transmission of the viruses (with safe practices), reducing alcohol consumption and also controlling fatty liver.
-There are excellent treatments available for the viruses and this includes only consuming tablets for 12 weeks on majority of the times.
-If patients do end up having Liver failure or cancer then the Liver transplants are a very valid option and a life saving procedure.
+The best way of controlling the Liver disease is by having regular check-ups (remember Liver is a silent killer) with simple blood tests and sometimes a simple scan; preventing transmission of the viruses (with safe practices), reducing alcohol consumption and also controlling fatty liver.
+There are excellent treatments available for the viruses and this includes only consuming tablets for 12 weeks on the majority of the times.
+If patients do end up having Liver failure or cancer then the Liver transplants are a very valid option and a life-saving procedure.